The word "Medigap" is written on a yellow sticky note with a stethoscope wrapped around it.

 The percentage shown is the amount the Medigap plan covers.

-Note: Individuals who become eligible for Medicare after 1/1/2020, will no longer be able to purchase Medigap Plans F or C. Any individuals who already have Plans F or C will be able to keep those plans.
+Note: Individuals who became eligible for Medicare after 1/1/2020 are no longer be able to purchase Medigap Plans F or C. Any individuals who already have Plans F or C will be able to keep those plans.

 To qualify for a Medigap plan, you must be enrolled in Medicare Part A and B. Part A and B together are referred to as “Original Medicare.”
-For a more in-depth breakdown of Medicare Parts A and B, see our Quick Guide to Medicare – Extended.
+For a more in-depth breakdown of Medicare Parts A and B, see our Quick Guide to Medicare Basics.

 When Should I Buy a Medigap Plan?